-94 The fitness consequences of being resident vs. migratory in a partially migratory population are poorly understood (Chapman et al., 2011; Berg et al., 2019).
-Nevertheless, differences 95 between resident and migratory individuals in fitness parameters such as survival and 96 reproduction have been suggested in theoretical and reported from empirical studies.
-97 Theoretical studies suggest that a conditional strategy can result in unequal fitness between 98 strategies in partially migratory populations (Lundberg, 1987; Lundberg, 1988; Chapman et 99 al., 2011; Kokko, 2011).
-Most empirical studies also report fitness to differ between migratory 100 strategies (Buchan et al., 2019).
-For instance, Gillis et al. (2008) found that migratory American 101 102 dippers in a partially migratory population had lower reproductive success but higher survival rates compared to resident individuals.
-The higher survival rates did however not offset the 103 lower reproductivity.
-Adriaensen & Dhondt (1990) found both higher survival and 104 reproductive success in resident European robins Erithacus rubecula and hypothesized that the 105 differences could be attributed to a conditional strategy.
-In contrast, Hegemann et al. (2015) 106 found no differences in reproductive success between migrants and residents in a skylark 107 Alauda arvensis population, despite higher average body mass in resident birds.
-Both 108 theoretical and empirical studies generally suggest migration to be a losing strategy within 109 partially migrating populations, and that the choice to migrate may be to make "the best of abad job" (Chapman et al. 2011).
+91 The fitness consequences of being resident vs. migratory in a partially migratory population are poorly understood (Chapman et al., 2011; Berg et al., 2019).
+Nevertheless, differences 92 between resident and migratory individuals in fitness parameters such as survival and 93 94 reproduction have been suggested in theoretical and reported from empirical studies.
+Theoretical studies suggest that a conditional strategy can result in unequal fitness between 95 strategies in partially migratory populations (Lundberg, 1987; Lundberg, 1988; Chapman et 96 al., 2011; Kokko, 2011).
+Most empirical studies also report fitness to differ between migratory 97 98 strategies (Buchan et al., 2019).
+For instance, Gillis et al. (2008) found that migratory American dippers Cinclus mexicanus in a partially migratory population had lower reproductive success 99 but higher survival rates compared to resident individuals.
+The higher survival rates did 100 however not offset the lower reproductivity.
+Adriaensen & Dhondt (1990) found both higher 101 102 survival and reproductive success in resident European robins Erithacus rubecula and hypothesized that the differences could be attributed to a conditional strategy.
+In contrast, 103 104 Hegemann et al. (2015) found no differences in reproductive success between migrants and 105 residents in a skylark Alauda arvensis population, despite higher average body mass in resident birds.
+Both theoretical and empirical studies generally suggest migration to be a losing strategy 106 within partially migrating populations, and that the choice to migrate may be to make "the best 107 108 of a bad job" (Chapman et al. 2011).

-Empirical studies on potential fitness consequences of partial migration have so far been 112 limited to passerines, although partial migration is a common phenomenon reported in multiple 113 bird orders, such as Galliformes(Cade & Hoffman, 1993; Chapman et al., 2011; Holte et al., 114 2016; Grist et al., 2017) The willow ptarmigan Lagopus lagopus is a tetraonid bird with a 115 circumpolar distribution (Fuglei et al., 2020), which lives year-round in heterogeneous alpine 116 117 and artic ecosystems.
-The male willow ptarmigan has been found to display polygamy, and breeding success among males is therefore less often known (Tarasov, 2003).
-Several studies 118 119 have reported migratory behaviour in ptarmigan populations (Irving et al., 1967; Hoffman & Braun, 1975; Gruys, 1993; Brøseth et al., 2005; Hörnell-Willebrand et al., 2014; Nilsen et al., 120 121 2020a).
-From Sweden, Hörnell-Willebrand et al. (2014) reported considerable individual variation in seasonal migration distances in willow ptarmigan, with some individuals 122 123 considered to be residents and others to be migrants.
-Empirical data from other Scandinavian ptarmigan populations imply non-migratory behaviour (Pedersen et al., 2003), suggesting that 124 there are both inter- and intra-population differences in the propensity to migrate between 125 126 summer and winter areas in willow ptarmigan.
-Willow ptarmigan from some populations often gather in distinct wintering areas (Weeden, 1964), which suggests these populations to be 127 breeding partially migratory (Chapman et al. 2011) due to some individuals migrating to 128 breeding areas during spring while others stay resident, either in the wintering or in the breeding 129 areas.
-Currently, the drivers and consequences of partial migration in willow ptarmigan is 130 poorly understood.
-131
+Empirical studies on potential fitness consequences of partial migration have so far beenlimited to passerines, although partial migration is a common phenomenon reported in multiple bird families (Cade & Hoffman, 1993; Chapman et al., 2011; Holte et al., 2016; Grist et al., 111 2017) The willow ptarmigan Lagopus lagopus is a tetraonid bird with a circumpolar 112 distribution (Fuglei et al., 2020), which lives year-round in heterogeneous alpine and artic 113 ecosystems.
+Several studies have reported migratory behaviour in ptarmigan populations 114 (Irving et al., 1967; Hoffman & Braun, 1975; Gruys, 1993; Brøseth et al., 2005; Hörnell-115 116 Willebrand et al., 2014; Nilsen et al., 2020a).
+From Sweden, Hörnell-Willebrand et al. (2014) reported considerable individual variation in seasonal migration distances in willow ptarmigan, 117 with some individuals considered to be residents and others to be migrants.
+Empirical data from 118 119 other Scandinavian ptarmigan populations imply non-migratory behaviour (Pedersen et al., 2003), suggesting that there are both inter- and intra-population differences in the propensity 120 to migrate between summer and winter areas in willow ptarmigan.
+Willow ptarmigan from 121 some populations often gather in distinct wintering areas (Weeden, 1964), which suggests these 122 populations to be breeding partially migratory (Chapman et al. 2011) due to some individuals 123 migrating to breeding areas during spring while others stay resident in the wintering area.
+124 Currently, the drivers and consequences of partial migration in willow ptarmigan is poorly 125 understood.
+126

-Here, we test a number of predictions from a pre-registered hypothesis (Nilsen et al., 2020b; Arnekleiv et al., 2019) put forward to explain causes and consequences of partial migration behaviour in female willow ptarmigan.
-We focused on females only because we did not have access breeding success data from males in our study population.
-Assuming that migrants are making the best of a bad job (Lundberg, 1987), and based on the hypotheses about state dependent evolution of partial migration in birds outlined above, we predict that:
+Assuming that migrants are making the best of a bad job (Lundberg, 1987), and based on the hypotheses about the evolution of partial migration in birds outlined above, we predict that:

-- Female willow ptarmigan with a) large body size are more likely to remain resident than females with smaller body size, and b) juveniles are more likely to be migrants than adults. - 141 2) Migration is not a fixed strategy in female willow ptarmigan.

-142 3) Resident female willow ptarmigan have higher nesting success than migrants.
+- 129 1) Female willow ptarmigan with large body size are more likely to remain resident than - 130 females with smaller body size, and juveniles are more likely to be migrants than adults. - 131 2) Migration is not a fixed strategy in female willow ptarmigan. - 132 3) Resident female willow ptarmigan have higher nesting success than migrants.